erosfrancesco/RaspberryWS/README.md

 A module for I2C connectivity.
 Under the hood it uses [i2c-bus](https://www.npmjs.com/package/i2c-bus)

+> [!CAUTION]
+> Before app installation, check the setup of I2C on your board.

 In order to manage I2C, a bit of settings are required, it's not exactly a plug-and-play.
 This module uses the object `i2cSettings`:

   - widgetId: - (duh)
   - address: - I2C Device address.
 (In case of the MPU6050 is 0x68, or 104).
 Could be useful to scan for devices: `sudo i2cdetect -y 1`